slavamas/monty/README.md

 # monty
 Monty is python module.
-It provides persistent data storage saving data either in plain text file or in sqlite DB.
+It provides mechanism for persistent data storage saving data either in plain text file or in sqlite DB.
 ####
 test file:
 testmontydb.py